CALL US NOW: 0207-700-2354

 But some younger men particularly wanted to break away from the norm and started forming style tribes.

 In the US Beat poets were wearing flying jackets, chinos, and no ties and rebellious youth were wearing jeans and t-shirts.
 Jeans had always been working men’s wear and t-shirts were meant as underwear, so this familiar combination today would have looked very weird and shocking.
-Leather jackets, designed as protection on a motorbike, also began to look very cool.
+Leather jackets in 1950s Mens Fashion, designed as protection on a motorbike, also began to look very cool.
 Think of Marlon Brando in “The Wild One” and you’ve got it.

 Paris intellectuals